 In most companies today, you should know that a salary is negotiable.
-Even the HR departments are usually allocated a range of salary that they can offer to a candidate in a particular role.
+It’s no secret that HR departments are usually allocated a salary range they can offer to a candidate in a particular role.
 But what you may not keep in mind is other great things you should negotiate instead of salary.

 When you are ready to have a chat with your boss or supervisor, here are 10 things to negotiate instead of salary.
 Just make sure you get these alternatives in writing.